rohansingh/android-scala-test/README.markdown

    targets the 2.2 SDK.

    The deployer may fail due to being unable to find certain files.
 If this
-   happens:

-   * Make sure you have the `$ANDROID_HOME` location properly set.

-   * Open the Android SDK tool and make sure you have the necessary SDK's and API versions downloaded.
+   happens: (a) make sure you have the `$ANDROID_HOME` location properly set and (b) open the Android SDK tool and make sure you have the necessary SDK's and API versions downloaded.

-   * If the deployer complains that a file is missing, look closely at the path.
+   If the deployer complains that a file is missing, look closely at the path.
 You may have the same file but in a path where some of the hyphens are instead underscores.
 If this is the case, just link the path that the deployer is searching for to the correct one.

 3. Install libraries to local repository:

         $ chmod +x install-libs.sh